GVSU-CIS371/sample-code/README.md

 ### Running the Development Server

-Launch the local development server to see the application in action:
+Launch the local development server to see the example application in action:

 ```bash
 npm run dev